petermiles/property-scraper/LEARNING_WITH_CURSOR.md

 This document explains how Cursor AI was used to build this scraper, giving you insight into modern AI-assisted development.

+## ⚠️ Critical Lesson: Trust, But Verify

+**Before we dive in, this is the most important lesson you'll learn:**

+**Never blindly trust AI-generated code.** This project was built with Cursor AI, and while it's incredibly powerful, AI tools can:

+- Generate code with bugs or logic errors
+- Create code that looks correct but doesn't work
+- Miss edge cases or security vulnerabilities
+- Produce data that's incomplete or inaccurate
+- Use outdated patterns or misunderstand requirements

+**Always verify:**
+- ✅ Test the code yourself
+- ✅ Review the logic
+- ✅ Check the output accuracy
+- ✅ Run it multiple times
+- ✅ Understand what it's doing

+AI is a powerful assistant, but **you are responsible for verifying everything it produces.** This is true for Cursor, ChatGPT, GitHub Copilot, or any AI tool.

 ## What is Cursor?

 Cursor is an AI-powered code editor that helps developers write code faster and more effectively.
 Think of it as having a coding assistant that understands context and can help you build entire projects through conversation.